4 ways to win at work during layoffs

 Employees must prepare themselves to upskill rapidly in new areas to continue to add value, justify their salaries and secure their futures.
 At the same time, leaders are likely to challenge, shape and push employees hard over the coming months, with a renewed focus on maximizing productivity and performance.

-Behavioral science—and more specifically, the science of precision coaching - can offer a toolkit for the high performance, productivity, and career growth we’re all looking to achieve.
-Below we’ve outlined some ways you can use it to win right now.
+Behavioral science—and more specifically, the science of precision coaching—can offer a toolkit for the high performance, productivity, and career growth we’re all looking to achieve.
+Here are 4 tips to help you win

 Ruminating, over-analyzing, and worrying about what’s gone before is an easy trap to fall into during times of change.
 But for most workplace challenges, success is about solving the problems in front of us, not picking over the past.

-At MindGym, we root our own precision coaching methodology in solution-focused therapy (SFT) – one of the most validated techniques for behavior change.
+At MindGym, we root our own coaching methodology in solution-focused therapy (SFT)—one of the most validated techniques for behavior change.
 This is because reams of research show that adopting a solution-focused mindset at work is a sure-fire route to success, whatever the obstacles we face.
 It improves our likelihood of achieving our goals, helps us develop better action plans faster, and unlocks the divergent thinking needed to build different, more creative strategies for success.

 It also makes us more likely to zero in on problems, laser-focused on finding a solution, instead of falling into the all-too-tempting traps, avoiding them altogether, or becoming anxious and distracted, running around in circles of indecision.